Winterizing Winterizing — Can I Cover Pool After Shocking? When It's Safe to Cover

 Solar Covers

 Solar covers are most vulnerable to chlorine damage.
 These bubble covers can dissolve or become brittle when exposed to high chlorine.
-Always wait for FC to drop below 5 ppm for solar covers, and consider removing them entirely during SLAM processes.
+Generally, wait until FC is back in your normal range for your CYA before putting a solar cover back on (high chlorine degrades the cover), and consider removing them entirely during SLAM processes.

 Mesh Safety Covers

 While more chemically resistant, mesh covers still benefit from lower chlorine exposure.
-The 5 ppm rule applies, but you have slightly more flexibility with these durable covers.
+The target range for your CYA level applies, but you have slightly more flexibility with these durable covers.

 Solid Safety Covers